2019-2020-ps6/2019-2020-ps6-rendu-team_js/README.md

 ```
 npm install -g @angular/cli
 ```
-- Launch server:
+> Launch the server:
+- Front end & Back end
 ```
-npm start
+npm run start
 ```

-## _Developer version_
-> Follow the abose procedure but launch the server with:
+>For developers, you can debug the program using:
 - Front end
 ```
 npm run start